 Running the Survey:

 Once the Survey has been designed, the next step is the deployment of the survey.
 Make a proper announcement via oral or written communication before sending out the survey emails.
-You can also add attractive incentives for answering the survey to maximise response rates.
+You can also add incentives for answering the survey to get higher response rates.
 Run the survey and follow up at least once.

 Analysis of the Survey:

 Once the survey is completed and the survey results are in, you must review it in great detail.
 Look for common areas of strength and weaknesses and organize the data accordingly.
 You can categorize them into Behavior pattern, Psychographics, and Demographics.